KaylaFortson/KaylaFortson/README.md

 <img src="kayla_banner.png">
-<div align="center">Full-time student with a passion for coding 💻 and uplifting minorities  in STEM 🤎</div>
+<div align="center">Full-time student with a passion for coding 💻, community service 🌎, and uplifting minorities in STEM 🤎</div>

 - 🌆 From Los Angeles, California